 It’s imperative to stay vigilant anytime you’re traveling or in a crowded place, and using accessories that are designed to keep personal items safe from pickpockets can be the difference between an amazing or awful trip.
-We’ve included three items on our list that can be used on their own or in conjunction with one another, providing additional layers of security to help keep you and your valuables safe.
+We’ve included a few items on our list that can be used on their own or in conjunction with one another, providing additional layers of security to help keep you and your valuables safe.

-From daily commutes on busy subways and buses to venturing into new cities and countries, these anti-pick pocket gadgets are every thief’s biggest nightmare and every traveler’s new best friend.
+From daily commutes on busy subways and buses to venturing into new cities and countries, these anti pick pocket gadgets are every thief’s biggest nightmare — and every traveler’s new best friend.

-3. Zero Grid Neck Wallet
+1. Zero Grid Neck Wallet

 Keep your valuables hidden from thieves but accessible to you with the Zero Grid Neck Wallet, which includes RFID blocking technology to ensure your cards are not compromised.
 The wallet comes with three zippered compartments that will fit passports, tickets, cash and more.
 The wallet is made with lightweight and water-resistant ripstop nylon and features a breathable mesh backing that is comfortable to wear against your skin.
-Like the Zero Grid Travel Security Belt, the Zero Grid Neck Wallet is also backed by $300 trip assurance.
+Like the Zero Grid Travel Security Belt, the Zero Grid Neck Wallet is also backed by $300 trip insurance.

 Pros: The neck wallet comes with six bonus RFID blocking sleeves for credit cards and one for a passport.